COMPLIANCE AS A LICENCE PACESETTER

 Goals of the blog

 Since 13.01.2018, various FinTech startups fall under one of the newly regulated PSD2 authorisations in Germany or are already being confronted with existing licensing requirements in the start-up phase as a FinTech.
 This despite the fact that their strengths lie in the creative development of customer-friendly use cases and in following up on established processes, rather than the successful implementation of existing standards and rules.

 In this blog, you’ll be assisted with financial supervision as a PSD2 licence novice at the outset to show the positive potential of PSD2 and to give practical tips for the most important steps in seeking a licence.
-The “painful” effects of a license requirement will also be addressed and solutions will be offered.
+The “painful” effects of a licence requirement will also be addressed and solutions will be offered.

 I will happily accept feedback and suggestions in order to set priorities or expand my own questions.
 This blog, however, represents my personal views.
 Unfortunately, it cannot address highly specialised legal disputes specific to certain companies in the topics it covers, as PDS2 content is for such purposes specific to products and services.